kkkkchico/Artbox/README.md

 # Artbox
-Artbox is a network created by artists for artists!
+Artbox is a website created by artists for artists!